Hermes: Festivals

-Hermes' feast was the Hermaea, which was celebrated with sacrifices to the god and with athletics and gymnastics, possibly having been established in the 6th century BC, but no documentation on the festival before the 4th century BC survives.
+Hermes's feast was the Hermaia, which was celebrated with sacrifices to the god and with athletics and gymnastics, possibly having been established in the 6th century BC, but no documentation on the festival before the 4th century BC survives.
 However, Plato said that Socrates attended a Hermaea.
 Of all the festivals involving Greek games, these were the most like initiations because participation in them was restricted to young boys and excluded adults.